 Pinterest continues to grow, becoming more and more helpful to businesses looking to make an impact on social media.
 There are more than 150 million active users and millennials tend to use Pinterest just as much as Instagram.
-While it’s demographic is 81 percent female, Pinterest still lends itself to getting the word out about your brand.
+While its demographic is 81 percent female, Pinterest still lends itself to getting the word out about your brand.

 By creating a business account, you’ll have access to features to help your business thrive.
 Analytics tools, promoted pins capabilities, private messages, the widget builder, and more will make your experience a rich one.

-From your profile you can create Pinterest boards to keep ideas, also known as pins, in a convenient place.
+From your profile, you can create Pinterest boards to keep ideas, also known as pins, in a convenient place.
 Use lots of keywords in the name and description of your boards and pins so that people are more likely to discover your content in search.

 You can have a board for topics like behind-the-scenes photos, your team, products, services, and more.
 Boards are basically categories by which you can organize your ideas.
-For example, within your products board you should have a pin for each product you offer.
+For example, within your products board, you should have a pin for each product you offer.
 Your boards should really reflect your business.

 Your goal is to have followers share your pins on Pinterest and beyond in their social channels.
-You can drive referral traffic of this kind by putting hovering “Pin It” buttons on the images in your website or blog.
+You can drive referral traffic of this kind by putting hovering “Pin It” buttons on the images on your website or blog.
 A user will mouse over the images and have the option to easily pin items.
 Keep in mind this only works on traffic from desktop computers, not touchscreen devices.